H2CO3/Sparkling/doc/semantics.md

 	  pointers compare equal; for Sparkling functions, this means that the bytecode pointers point to the same function entry point.), or
 	- they are arrays and they both reference the same array object, or
-	- they are both user data values but not objects and reference the same pointer in C-land, or
+	- they are both user info values but not objects and reference the same C pointer, or
-	- they are user data values and objects and the `spn_object_equal()` function returns true (nonzero) when called on them.
+	- they are user info values and objects and the `spn_object_equal()` function returns true (nonzero) when called on them.

 §3.5.2.
 Ordered comparison operators.
 Ordered comparison operators